satopian/poti-kaini-EN/README.md

 However, an environment that can handle SCSS is required.
 For example, the free [Visual Studio Code](https://azure.microsoft.com/en-us/products/visual-studio-code/) and its extension, [DartJS Sass Compiler and Sass Watcher](https://marketplace.visualstudio.com/items?itemName=codelios.dartsass).

+## 23/09/09 v6.01.7
+- The first and last page of paging can now be displayed.
+Click "Last" to display the oldest posts.
+- The number of images displayed on one page when in catalog mode was fixed at 30, but can now be set.

+## 23/09/09 v6.00.10
+- Fixed a minor error that occurred when accessing from a browser other than a browser without a user agent.
+- Reduce the load by checking whether the drawn animation file exists before checking its extension.
+- Corrected that the calculation part of the last update date on the search screen did not correspond to the year 2286 problem.

+## 23/08/30 v6.00.7
+- shi-Painter -> Shi-Painter

 ## 23/08/30 v6.00.6
 The image attached and uploaded is now displayed as "Tool:Upload".